prasanthrangan/hyprdots/README.md

 >
 > Install script will auto-detect nvidia card and install nvidia-dkms drivers for your kernel.
 > Nvidia drm will be enabled only in grub and Hyperland is launched by sddm!!
-> So please check if hyprland supports your nvidia card.
+> So please ensure that hyprland supports your nvidia card.

 After minimal Arch install (with grub), clone and execute -
 ```shell